 You decide that you want to work the order GTC and so leave the setting at the default, with 'Good Till Cancelled' selected.
-As you can see from the screen shot, you do have the option of attaching contingent orders.
+As you can see from the screen shot, you do have the option of attaching contingent stops and limits.
 You choose not to use it (this option is discussed later in this module).

-Once you have checked that all the details of your order have been entered correctly you click 'submit'.
+Once you have checked that all the details of your order have been entered correctly you click 'place stop order'.